Bell P-39 Airacobra: United Kingdom

 The airframe was painted with 20 coats of primer, with extensive sanding between coats.
 Standard camouflage was applied and sanded to remove the edges between the colors.
 Additionally, about 200 lb of weight was removed, making it lighter than normal (7466 lb gross).
 After these modifications, the second production aircraft (serial AH 571) reached a speed of 391 mph at 14,400 ft in flight test.
 As this speed was within 1% of the guarantee, the aircraft was declared to have satisfied contractual obligations.
 Despite the success of these modifications, none were applied to other production P-39s.
 Later testing of a standard production P-400 by the British Aeroplane and Armament Experimental Establishment (A&AEE) revealed a top speed of only 359 mph.

 The British export models were renamed Airacobra in 1941.
 A further 150 were specified for delivery under Lend-Lease in 1941 but these were not supplied.
 The Royal Air Force (RAF) took delivery in mid-1941 and found that performance of the non-turbo-supercharged production aircraft differed markedly from what they were expecting.
 In some areas, the Airacobra was inferior to existing aircraft such as the Hawker Hurricane and Supermarine Spitfire and its performance at altitude suffered drastically.
 Tests by the Royal Aircraft Establishment at Boscombe Down showed the Airacobra reached 355 mph at 13000 ft.
 The cockpit layout was criticized, and it was noted that the pilot would have difficulty in bailing out in an emergency because the cockpit roof could not be jettisoned.
 The lack of a clear vision panel on the windscreen assembly meant that in the event of heavy rain the pilot's forward view would be obliterated; the pilot's notes advised that in this case the door windows would have to be lowered and the speed reduced to 150 mph On the other hand, it was considered effective for low level fighter and ground attack work.
 Problems with gun- and exhaust-flash suppression and the compass could be fixed.

-No. 601 Squadron RAF was the only British unit to use the Airacobra operationally, receiving their first two examples on 6 August 1941.
+The only British unit to use the Airacobra operationally was 601 Squadron, receiving their first two examples on 6 August 1941.
 On 9 October, four Airacobras attacked enemy barges near Dunkirk, in the type's only operational action with the RAF.
 The squadron continued to train with the Airacobra during the winter, but a combination of poor serviceability and deep distrust of this unfamiliar fighter resulted in the RAF rejecting the type after one combat mission.
 In March 1942, the unit re-equipped with Spitfires.